March 13, 2020

 - Don’t handle pets or other animals while sick.

-- Always cover coughs and sneezes with a tissue.
+- Always cover coughs and sneezes with your elbow or use a tissue.
 Throw the used tissue out in a lined trash can immediately and wash hands with soap and water (the right way) afterwards.

 - Avoid sharing household items, such as dishes, cups and towels.
 Wash commonly used items often and thoroughly.